Harrison Alley

 About

-I went deep down the rabbit hole of forex trading (or trading currencies), stock trading, options trading, and more.
+I went deep down the rabbit hole of trading.

-I’ve made and lost thousands of dollars in the market.
+And I’ve made and lost thousands of dollars in the market.

 I’ve also spent thousands of dollars on courses that (allegedly) teach you to trade.